Pregnancy, Childbirth, Parental Leave and Workload Relief for Faculty

 Unpaid Parenting Leave

-For all full-time faculty, up to a year of unpaid parenting leave, for parents of either sex.
+For all full-time faculty, up to a year of unpaid parenting leave.

 TEMPORARY DISABILITY RESULTING FROM PREGNANCY AND CHILDBIRTH